 Rich Paul is the agent of Lebron James and rose to elite agent status due to their success together.
 He now has a top-notch client list that includes the likes of Anthony Davis, Ben Simmons, John Wall, Lonzo Ball and Dejounte Murray.

-One similarity amongst all of these players is they have all switched teams within the last few years.
+One similarity amongst all of those players is they have all switched teams within the last few years.
 Most notably AD... to join Lebron and the Lakers.

 Does De'Aaron Fox have it in him to dazzle under the bright lights of Los Angeles? pic.twitter.com/Ye1apZmb2q— LakeShow (@LakeShowCP) November 15, 2022

-During an appearance on the latest episode of the “Brian Windhorst & The Hoop Collective” podcast, ESPN reporter Marc Spears said that Fox hiring Paul to represent him doesn’t mean he’s asking for a trade, and that Fox himself told him he’s quite content in Sacramento:
+But during an appearance on a recent episode of the “Brian Windhorst & The Hoop Collective” podcast, ESPN reporter Marc Spears said that Fox hiring Paul to represent him doesn’t mean he’s asking for a trade, and that Fox himself told him he’s quite content in Sacramento:

 Spears: ”He just loves how they’ve treated him, he wants to win for them, he wants to win for the city.”

 Windhorst: ”Can I interrupt you again?
 So he just switched to Rich Paul as his agent and he’s under contract for many years, I think he’s got three years left after this, but I don’t know...”

 Spears: ”He’s not asking out.
 I think people were nervous about that, but De’Aaron doesn’t want to leave.
 He’s kind of in the Dame mold.
 Like he wants to do something special there.
 Because I asked him, ‘why haven’t you asked out?’
 And he was like ‘I don’t want to be handed something.
 I want to build something here.’”

 And if the word of a well-sourced reporter wasn’t good enough for you, Fox himself told Chris Haynes of Bleacher Report the same thing, on the record: